MITLibraries/cf-lambda-geo-auth/README.md

       - Dependabot security updates
       - Secret scanning

+## Context

+This lambda@edge function runs during the `Viewer request` phase of a [CloudFront request](https://docs.aws.amazon.com/lambda/latest/dg/lambda-edge.html).
+This is important as we don't want cached versions of a request being sent to unauthenticated users which would happen if we instead ran in the `Origin request` phase once one authenticated user requested something.

+This function checks for authenticated users by looking for a valid JWT token in a domain cookie.
+That cookie gets set by a separate application which is responsible for Touchstone authentication and JWT creation.
+The [user flow](https://github.com/MITLibraries/cdn-auth-geo?tab=readme-ov-file#how-does-this-application-integrate-with-others) is documented in that repository.

+It is important to note that because we are checking for domain cookies, the CDN Auth Geo application and the CloudFront distribution must both have the same domain for the tier you are testing.
+In other words, for staging and dev1 tiers `*.mitlibrary.net` and for prod `*.libraries.mit.edu`.

 ## Development

 - To preview a list of available Makefile commands: `make help`